kwqai/abclocalrepo/README.md

-@This is todaz Mondaz FYLZ.
+@ This is todaz New Mondaz FYLZ.